VEHICLE AND PARKING INFORMATION

 - Registration is to be completed by the vehicle driver/operator within three business days from the time the vehicle is first parked on university property.

-- After registration, a permit decal will either be mailed to the driver/operator or can be obtained in person at the Campus Safety office.
+- After registration, a permit decal will either be mailed to the driver.

 - Decals are placed on the inside of the driver’s side, lower corner of the windshield.
 No portion of the decal is to be obstructed or covered.